Adenylylsulfate—ammonia adenylyltransferase

+The enzyme characterised from Chlorella converts 5'-adenylyl sulfate to adenosine 5'-phosphoramidat by reaction with ammonia.
+Sulfate is a byproduct.
+This enzyme activity has been reported to be a general property of fragile histidine triad proteins.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing nucleotide groups (nucleotidyltransferases).
+This enzyme is a transferase, specifically one transferring phosphorus-containing nucleotide groups (nucleotidyltransferases).
 The systematic name of this enzyme class is adenylyl-sulfate:ammonia adenylyltransferase.
 Other names in common use include APSAT, and adenylylsulfate:ammonia adenylyltransferase.